banner-image

 Bandana or scarf.

-Head torch.
-Bring extra batteries.
+Head torch with extra batteries.

 Sunglasses.